905-864-6888 Milton, Ontario

 Meanwhile, the Optical Assistance for Seniors program offers up to $230 in financial aid to purchase prescription eyeglasses every three years.
 Also, annual optometry tests for older adults are covered by this benefit scheme.

 Your loved one will need to contact the Department of Health and Social Services to find out if they are qualified for Alberta Blue Cross for Extended Health Benefits and to figure out how to apply.
+This program is particularly beneficial for low-income seniors who might struggle to afford these essential health services.

 3. Seniors Home Adaptation and Repair Program (SHARP)